aws-samples/amazon-sagemaker-architecting-for-ml/Writeups/Forecasting.md

 ![alt text](Images/forecast_4.png )
 Finally, inspect your data to see if certain features are more useful in predicting the output predicted variable (here, the incoming solar energy) than others.

+## The Big Picture
+When you present on the last day of the class, we want you to answer the question, what does forecasting mean?
+We are looking for more of a discussion than a mathematical solution, feel free to tell us everything you learned about the pros and cons of building a forecasting solution, and what you think the field needs to know about in order to develop quality forecasts.

 ## References